 Finance a Business

 Entrepreneurs use many different types of financial backing to start or expand a small business.
 Start-up or expansion capital usually consists of a combination of different sources that may include personal savings; loans from friends, relatives, banks or credit unions; or outside sources like venture capital and crowdfunding.
 It’s best to research types of available funding in order to choose the best combination for your business needs.

 The LDC is a not-for-profit corporation that offers loan programs for businesses located in Berkeley, Charleston, Colleton and Dorchester counties.
 Visit their website for information about their loan programs, and contact them by email or by calling 843-724-3796.

 Revolving Loan Fund from the Berkeley Charleston Dorchester Council of Governments

 The Berkeley Charleston Dorchester Council of Governments’ Revolving Loan Fund is intended to promote job creation and protection in the Tri-County area.
 Loan funds can be used to purchase equipment and land, improve real estate and building facilities, and be applied to permanent working capital.
 Check out a brochure and fact sheet for details, or contact Ron Mitchum for additional assistance.

 A business plan isn’t busywork or something you only need if you’re trying to get a loan.
 Resist the temptation to pay someone to develop your business plan, and respect the business planning process for what it is: the first step to achieving your dream of owning a successful business.

 Once you start drafting a business plan, you may discover that you need additional information to complete your plan.
-Take advantage of CCPL’s free business resources for your research needs, and contact Heather Sanford, CCPL’s Business Librarian, for more information about additional support.
+Take advantage of CCPL’s free business resources for your research needs and contact the Main Library Reference Department at (843) 805-6930 for more information about additional support.